NYU-RTS/rts-docs/docs/hpc/03_storage/06_large_number_of_small_files.md

 This option may require a lot of RAM - thus you may have to wait a long time for the scheduler to find resources for your job.
 Also this approach would not work on a regular PC without so much RAM, and thus your scripts are not transferable.

-## Container Files, One-File Databases
+## Container Files, One-file Databases
 Special containers, which allow to either load data fast fully or access chosen elements without loading the whole dataset into RAM.

 ### SQLite